 Alocasia zebrina is a gorgeous tropical evergreen perennial houseplant with stems that have zebra-like patterns and huge glossy green arrowhead leaves.
 This plant, also known as Alocasia zebrina Tiger or Alocasia Leopard, has long, spotted stalks that arch in odd patterns.

 It may grow as tall as 2.9m(10ft) but typically only reaches 1.8 m.
-The leaves have a leathery feel and multiple cataphylls in addition to yielding orange-coloured fruits.
+The leaves have a leathery feel and multiple cataphylls, yielding orange-colored fruits.

 Alocasia Amazonica Polly